 — GEORGE ROMNEY, SECRETARY OF HUD, 1970

-The Mansion appeared in the ABC television series “Dark Shadows” and feature film, “House of Dark Shadows”
+The Mansion appears in the ABC television series “Dark Shadows” and feature film, “House of Dark Shadows.”

-NPS/CT Historical Commission grant supports restoration of entrance hall and vestibule plaster work; veneer and parquetry of Library and Rotunda floors; and repairs to skylight; and balustrade and wainscoting of the Grand Staircase
+NPS/CT Historical Commission grant supports restoration of Entrance Hall and Vestibule plaster work; veneer and parquetry of Library and Rotunda floors; repairs to skylight and balustrade; and wainscoting of the Grand Staircase.

 City of Norwalk grants 75-year lease to LMMM, Inc.